-When I was younger, I actually used to live in a rental property with my family, and there was this one time I won’t forget.
+When I was younger, I used to live in a rental property with my family, and this was the time I won’t forget.

-One day, my Mother wanted to give my brother a surprise for his birthday and painted his room bright blue (his favorite color).
+One day, my mother wanted to give my brother a surprise for his birthday and DIY painted his room bright blue (his favorite color).

-But before even asking the landlord if it is okay, she went to the local paint store and started painting.
+Before even asking the landlord – if it is okay to repaint the walls in a rented house – she went to the local paint store, bought the paint supplies, and started painting.

 I kid you not, the next day the landlord came around to do a random check of the property while my Mom was halfway done with the room.

-Although I was a bit too young to remember much, I do remember the arguing coming from the closed bedroom and my Mom crying afterwards.
+Although I was too young to remember much, I do remember the arguing that came from the closed bedroom and my mom crying afterward.

-I learned that we lost much of the security deposit as the landlord had to repaint the walls, and it honestly was just a mess.
+I learned that we lost a part of the security deposit as the landlord had to repaint the walls.
+And honestly, it was just a messy experience.

 Can You Paint a Rental Property?

-Well, there isn’t a simple answer to this question.
-It totally depends on the landlord, the property, or even where you are!
+Well, there isn’t a simple answer to this question as it depends on the landlord, the property, or even where you are!

 Generally, tenants do not have to paint the property.